Yonkers CoDA

 Keep in mind that picking the ideal group is a personal preference that may require some time and effort.
 Trust your intuition and attend a CoDA meeting where you feel at ease and secure.
 CoDA can be a life-changing event on your path to overcoming codependency and cultivating a more satisfying life.

-Focus on becoming your own person, with your own hobbies and goals that are different from everyone else's.
-Do things on your own in the Yonkers area that make you happy and full.
-Develop your own interests and goals to recover your sense of self-worth and independence.
+Cultivate Independence; Focus on developing your own identity, interests, and goals separate from others.
+Engage in activities near the Yonkers area that bring you joy and fulfillment independently.
+Nurture your own passions and dreams, reclaiming your sense of self and independence.

 How to Spot the Signs of Codependency Verywell Mind